ATLAS Photometry of Interstellar Object 3I/ATLAS: Observations and Data

 The angular speed of 3I/ATLAS during this time was about 1.4\arcsec/min and all exposure times except for 03a60905 and 04a60914 were 30~sec, so the blurring from motion is about 1/3 of a 2\arcsec\ pixel and not significant.

-Table~\ref{tab:phot} gives the cumulative magnitude measured for 3I/ATLAS in four apertures drawn from a grid of 2\arcsec\ pixels. ``StackID'' codes site, instrument, and integer MJD night number, where a hyphen indicates the MJD range if more than $\sim$1~hour, ``MJD'' is the actual mean time of the exposure (1 July 2025 is MJD 60857), ``N'' is the number of exposures contributing to the stack, ``m2'' is the central 2\arcsec\ pixel, ``m6'' is the 9 pixel 6$\times$6\arcsec\ square aperture, ``m10'' adds to ``m6'' the nearest 12 pixels to make a rounded aperture of diameter $\sim$10\arcsec, ``m14'' adds to ``m10'' the nearest 16 pixels to make a rounded aperture of diameter $\sim$14\arcsec, ``dm6'' is the uncertainty of the ``m6'' magnitude (other uncertainties can be scaled by square root of area), ``r'' is the heliocentric distance [au], ``delta'' is the Earth distance [au], ``sto'' is the Sun-Target-Observer angle [deg], and $\Phi$ is the standard $G=0.15$ phase function evaluated at sto.
+Table~\ref{tab:phot} gives the magnitude measured for 3I/ATLAS in four apertures drawn from stacked difference images with 2\arcsec\ pixels.
+This flux conserving stacking was aligned on the orbit of 3I/ATLAS, without any reference to flux in the images, so the center of the central pixel corresponds to the location of 3I/ATLAS at the midpoint of the exposure. ``StackID'' codes site, instrument, and integer MJD night number, where a hyphen indicates the MJD range if more than $\sim$1~hour, ``MJD'' is the actual mean time of the exposure (1.0 July 2025 is MJD 60857.0), ``N'' is the number of exposures contributing to the stack, ``m2'' is the central 2\arcsec\ pixel, ``m6'' is the 9 pixel 6$\times$6\arcsec\ square aperture, ``m10'' is the 21 pixels of the 5$\times$5 pixel square less each corner pixel to make a rounded aperture of diameter $\sim$10\arcsec, ``m14'' is the 37 pixels of the 7$\times$7 pixel square removing three pixels from each corner making a rounded aperture of diameter $\sim$14\arcsec, ``dm6'' is the uncertainty of the ``m6'' magnitude (other uncertainties can be scaled by square root of area), ``r'' is the heliocentric distance [au], ``Delta'' is the Earth distance [au], ``sto'' is the Sun-Target-Observer angle [deg], and ``HM'' is the ``Halley-Marcus'' phase function for comets evaluated at sto, assembled by D. Schleicher\footnote{\tt https://asteroid.lowell.edu/comet/dustphase}.
 The asterisk on 05r60868 and 05r60883 indicates potentially unreliable photometry, as described below.
 The typical point spread function for these observations is about 4\arcsec\ full width half maximum (the $o$ and $c$ images have 1.86\arcsec/pixel and the $w$ band 1.25\arcsec/pixel) so the central pixel is significantly diminished by the seeing relative to infinite resolution.
-These data are available in at {\tt http://astroportal.ifa.hawaii.edu/atlas/3I-photometry}.
+These data are available in digital form at {\tt http://astroportal.ifa.hawaii.edu/atlas/3I-photometry}.